aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 articleTitle: How to  Apply Custom Logic to Unmerged Regions
 linktitle: How to  Apply Custom Logic to Unmerged Regions
 type: docs
-description: "Apply custom logic to unmerged regions during a mail merge operation."
+description: "Apply custom logic to unmerged regions during a mail merge operation using Java."
 weight: 70
 url: /java/how-to-apply-custom-logic-to-unmerged-regions/
 ---